How do I find a teacher?

 What is Iyengar Yoga?

-Iyengar Yoga is based on the teachings of the living yoga master Sri B.K.S.
+Iyengar Yoga is based on the teachings of the yoga master Sri B.K.S.
 Iyengar, author of the classic yoga treatise Light on Yoga, who began teaching in Pune, India, in 1936 at the age of 18.
-Today, at 93, he continues to teach and inspire students all over the world.
+Sri B.K.S.
+Iyengar was the foremost authority on the subject of yoga until he death in August 2014.
 His daughter, Geeta, and his son, Prashant, are also accomplished teachers and authors of yoga texts.